opensafely/vaccine-characteristics-research/README.md

-# Prevalence of Thrombotic Risk Factors among Recipients of Different Types of COVID-19 Vaccines
+# Prevalence of risk factors for venous thromboembolism among people vaccinated with the Pfizer BioNTech and Oxford AstraZeneca COVID-19 vaccines in England

-This is the code and configuration for our project describing the prevalence of different thrombotic risk factors according to type of vaccine received.
+This is the code and configuration for our project describing the prevalence of different thrombotic risk factors according to type of COVID-19 vaccine received among people in England.
 This is a work in progress, and the README will be updated before project completion.

 * The paper is [here]()
 * Raw model outputs, including charts, crosstabs, etc, are in `released_outputs/`